 - Official release notes (change log)

-To obtain the program go to the community downloads section on our main website and download the installer for Windows.
+You can download OpenVPN GUI from the community downloads section on our site and download the installer for Windows.
 The OpenVPN GUI program comes included with this installer.

 The program is limited to 50 connection profiles.

-This is a program created by an external party, Eugene Mindrov.
-It is available only for Windows and is compatible with OpenVPN Access Server.
-It is a very good client to use as it has a very good GUI (Graphical User Interface) that offers the ability to import connection profiles directly from the Access Server, and it can support multiple simultaneous OpenVPN tunnel connections as well.
-It needs multiple virtual network adapters to do this, just like the open source version does, but it comes with a tool in the GUI itself to achieve this.
-You can simply keep adding adapters until you have the required amount to establish as many connections as you need.
-It comes with useful logging information, the ability to put custom icons on connections, renaming profiles from the GUI, setting connections to automatically connect at boot up, remember saved user names and passwords, and so on.
-It is truly an excellent client and we recommend it for powers users.
+tunXten is a third-party client created by Eugene Mindrov. tunXten is only available for Windows and is compatible with OpenVPN Access Server. tunXten supports importing connection profiles directly from the Access Server and can also support multiple simultaneous OpenVPN tunnel connections.
+Just like the open source version, tunXten needs multiple virtual network adapters to do this, but it comes with a GUI tool to achieve this.
+You can simply keep adding adapters until you have the required number to establish as many connections as you need.
+It comes with useful logging information and the ability to place custom icons on connections, rename profiles in the GUI, set connections to automatically connect at boot up, remember saved usernames and passwords, and so on.

-Another good OpenvPN client created by an external party, SparkLabs.
-It is available for Windows and Macintosh.
-It is compatible with OpenVPN Access Server.
+Viscosity is another third-party OpenVPN client created by SparkLabs.
+Viscosity is available for Windows and macOS, and is compatible with OpenVPN Access Server.